 There are several forms of depressive disorders.
 Major depressive disorder, or major depression, is characterized by a combination of symptoms that interfere with a person's ability to work, sleep, study, eat, and enjoy once-pleasurable activities.
 Major depression is disabling and prevents a person from functioning normally.
 Some people may experience only a single episode within their lifetime, but more often a person may have multiple episodes.

-It is characterized by long-term (2 years or longer) symptoms that may not be severe enough to disable a person but can prevent normal functioning or feeling well.
+It is characterized by long-term symptoms that may not be severe enough to disable a person but can prevent normal functioning or feeling well.
 People with dysthymia may also experience one or more episodes of major depression during their lifetimes.

-It occurs when a person has severe depression plus some form of psychosis, such as having disturbing false beliefs or a break with reality (delusions), or hearing or seeing upsetting things that others cannot hear or see (hallucinations).
+It occurs when a person has severe depression plus some form of psychosis, such as having disturbing false beliefs or delusions, or hearing or seeing things others cannot i.e. hallucinations.